Benefits & Pensions Monitor Events

-Join our expert panel, including Dan Berty, Executive Director from the Canadian Drug Insurance Pooling Corporation (CDIPC) at the Benefits and Pensions Monitor Meetings & Events ‘Drug Pooling and Supplemental Drugs’ half-day session on October 17th in Toronto.
+Join our expert speakers including Dan Berty, Executive Director from the Canadian Drug Insurance Pooling Corporation (CDIPC), Anjila Arora, Director, Pharmaceutical Benefits from Sun Life Financial and Mike Sullivan, CEO & Co-Founder from Cubic Health at the Benefits and Pensions Monitor Meetings & Events ‘Drug Pooling and Supplemental Drugs’ half-day session on October 17th in Toronto.

 Benefits & Pensions Monitor Event Summaries

 The ACPM’s British Columbia Regional Council will look at ‘The ABCs of ESG.’
 A panel of Shawn Hatch, of Hatch Law; Gary Yee, of the Municipal Pension Board of Trustees; and Bryan Thomson, of bcIMC; will discuss what it means to be a responsible investor; when it is appropriate to take ESG considerations into account in investment decisions; the role asset owners play in responsible investing; and the role ESG plays in investment decisions, proxy voting, company engagement, and public policy development.
 It takes place September 28 in Vancouver, BC.

 Jeremy Rudin, superintendent of financial institutions at OSFI, is the featured speaker at an Economic Club of Canada session.
 OSFI is celebrating its 30th anniversary and his talk will highlight influential chapters in its history, its impact on the work of Canada’s regulator, and how it will continue to be guided now and into the future.
 It takes place October 3 in Toronto, ON.

 Brokers Need To Use CRM